Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion: Persuasive Debunking Evaluation

-In contrast, under \textbf{RQ3}, when ED2D provides incorrect judgments, its explanations systematically reduce user accuracy across all domains.
-The decline is particularly pronounced in politicized and entertainment-related content, where users appear more susceptible to the model’s misleading reasoning.
-Timeliness analysis reveals that current claims are especially vulnerable to misinformation when misclassified by ED2D, whereas non-current claims, such as knowledge-based items, show slightly greater resistance.
+Under \textbf{RQ3}, when ED2D produces incorrect labels, its explanations uniformly depress accuracy across domains.
+The reduction is most pronounced for politicized and entertainment-related content, where participants are more easily influenced by misleading reasoning.
+Timeliness analysis further shows that current-event claims are especially susceptible to misclassification-driven misinformation effects, whereas static, knowledge-based claims exhibit slightly greater robustness.